 Once described as a ‘silent killer’, the numbers associated with diabetes are a loud wake-up call today.
-According to the International Diabetes Federation, in 2017, 425 million adults (20-79 years) were living with diabetes; India is home to 69.1 million of them.
-Deaths due to diabetes have increased by 50% in India between 2005 and 2015, and these fatalities have been primarily attributed to changing lifestyles.
+According to the International Diabetes Federation, in 2017, 425 million adults (20-79 years) were living with diabetes; India is home to 72 million of them.
+Deaths due to diabetes have increased largely, and these fatalities have been primarily attributed to changing lifestyles.
 Therefore, on this World Diabetes Day, HealthifyMe is here to spread awareness on the impact diabetes can have on the family and promote the management and prevention of diabetes.

 What is diabetes?

 Diabetes is a group of metabolic diseases in which a person has high blood sugar, either because the body stops producing insulin (Type 1) or is unable to respond to insulin (Type 2).
 It’s important to understand the cause and recognize the symptoms of diabetes because if there is too much sugar in the blood (a condition known as hyperglycemia), it can lead to a range of serious complications.
 Hyperglycemia can damage the vessels that supply blood to vital organs, which can increase the risk of heart disease and stroke, kidney disease, vision problems and nerve problems.
 Unchecked, hyperglycemia can be fatal.

 Get your Diabetes under control with the help of our personal diet coach & Fitness Coaches.
 Start today @ Rs.
 1999 only!

 - Excessive thirst

 Broadly, symptoms of both Type 1 and Type 2 diabetes are the same.
 But that’s where the similarities end.

 Want to be healthy and fit?
 HealthifyMe is here to help you reach your fitness goals.
 For expert help and guidance, talk to our health counsellor today!